juntylpro1/secure-enterprise/known-issues.md

 ## Cost estimate
 {: #cost-estimate-known-issue}

 Cost estimation is available for deployable architectures in the {{site.data.keyword.cloud_notm}} catalog.
 Depending on the deployable architecture, a starting cost is estimated based on the available data.
 This estimated amount is subject to change as the architecture is customized within a project, and it does not include all resources, usage, licenses, fees, discounts, or taxes.
-In the future, aggregate costs across projects that can be grouped by various criteria will be available.
 For more information, see [Estimating architecture costs in a project](/docs/secure-enterprise?topic=secure-enterprise-cost-estimate-project).

 ## API, SDK, and Terraform
 {: #api-sdk-tf-known-issue}